zetxqx/gateway-api-inference-extension/site-src/index.md

 To illustrate how this all comes together, it may be helpful to walk through a sample request.

-1. The first step involves the Gateway selecting the the correct InferencePool (set of endpoints running a model server framework) or Service to route to.
+1. The first step involves the Gateway selecting the correct InferencePool (set of endpoints running a model server framework) or Service to route to.
 This logic is based on the existing Gateway and HTTPRoute APIs, and will be familiar to any Gateway API users or implementers.